oomol-lab/pdf-craft/README.md

 - `LaTeXRender.MATHML` - MathML format (default)
 - `LaTeXRender.IMAGE` - Image format
 - `LaTeXRender.TEXT` - Plain text format

+### Inline LaTeX

+The `inline_latex` parameter (EPUB only, default: `True`) controls whether to preserve inline LaTeX expressions in the output.
+When enabled, inline mathematical formulas are preserved as LaTeX code, which can be rendered by compatible EPUB readers.

 ### Error Handling